 RL: So this character ends up in a somewhat nihilistic place.
 Is he just carrying that thought to its logical conclusion?

-DL: He’s carrying it to logical conclusion, but also as you said a rather nihilistic one.
+DL: He’s carrying it to a logical conclusion, but also as you said a rather nihilistic one.
 And I think you can kind of sum up what he is getting at as, “Live each day, because that’s all you’ve got.
 The accumulated weight of every second of your day you live doesn’t matter as much as how you live every single one.”
 Which is okay.
 I don’t really subscribe to that.
 I mean, I subscribe to that idea, but I don’t think it is limited to that.
 So I feel like he gets two- thirds of the way through a pretty cogent argument that I would agree with and then stops.
 Because everybody at the party stops listening to him, and he winds up with this very limited perspective, that can be described as nihilistic.

 It’s weird, sometimes nihilism is very comforting, and I can find comfort in where he stops the argument.
 But I also don’t like stopping there.